 I know it’s just fucking money, but he sued us for so much and we had so many expenses opening a second restaurant.
-We’re still paying him off in instalments.
+We’re still paying him off in installments.

 I never imagined that after my restaurant sponsored my waiter's work visa, he'd sue me as soon as he could legally stand on two feet.